 Alongside the vast permanent collection, there are regular British Museum exhibitions focused on people, places, stories from the past and key themes for the present and future.
 Keep an eye out for exciting events based on the exhibitions.

 The British Museum is free to enter and includes access to its permanent galleries.
 Special exhibitions usually require a fee.
-Although this attraction is free to visit, you must book a timed entry ticket in advance.
+Although this attraction is free to visit, you must book a timed entry ticket in advance to guarantee entry – some walk-up tickets are available each day, but entry is not guaranteed.

-Although the British Museum is free to enter you must book a timed entry ticket in advance.
+Although the British Museum is free to enter you must book a timed entry ticket in advance to guarantee entry.
 Paid-for British Museum tickets are usually also required for key exhibitions.

 With so much to discover, you could spend a week walking around the British Museum and not see it all!